 Contributory Parent (Temporary) Visa Subclass 173

-Under the contributory parent visa categories, applicants who have a child who is Australian citizen, permanent resident or eligible New Zealand citizen who is settled in Australia, are able to live in Australia for up to two years.
-Under this visa, sponsorship is still required but the waiting period for processing is much shorter and no Assurance of Support is necessary.
+Under the contributory parent visa categories applicants who have a child who is an Australian citizen, permanent resident, or an eligible New Zealand citizen who is settled in Australia, are able to live in Australia for up to two years.
+Under this visa sponsorship is still required, but there is a shorter waiting period for processing and no Assurance of Support is necessary.
 Once obtaining this visa, it will be easier to transition into permanent residency through the subsequent 143 visa, provided they meet the relevant criteria.

 Contributory Parent (Permanent) Visa subclass 143